felangel/bloc/docs/flutterbloccoreconcepts.md

 [app.dart](_snippets/flutter_bloc_core_concepts/app.dart.md ':include')

-For every repository you use in your apps, it's recommended to inject it in your App widget and later access it through `context.read<MyRepository>()`, as we will next.
+ In most cases, the root app widget will expose one or more repositories to the sub-tree via `RepositoryProvider`.

 ### weather_page.dart

 [weather_page.dart](_snippets/flutter_bloc_core_concepts/weather_page.dart.md ':include')

-Now, every time we need the instance of one of our repositories when instantiating a bloc, we can just get it through `context.read`.
+Now when instantiating a bloc, when can access the instance of a repository via `context.read` and inject the repository into the bloc via constructor.

 [flutter_weather_link]: https://github.com/felangel/bloc/blob/master/examples/flutter_weather